 Relax.
 I’m here to help.

-I’ve built a reputation as the go-to guy to helps IT executives and professionals carve out dream careers.
+I’ve built a reputation as the go-to guy to help IT executives and professionals carve out dream careers.

 I'm able to find the critical balance that you need in your IT resume—whether you're looking for a CIO resume to get you into the Fortune 50, or an IT Manager resume to help you climb the ladder.